Home Warranty Appliance Coverage: What's Covered and What's Not

 Appliances Typically Covered by a Home Warranty

 Home warranties are designed to protect your budget when major appliances break down due to normal wear and tear.
-Most standard and combination plans cover the following built-in appliances:
+Across major 2026 providers, most standard and combination plans cover the following built-in appliances:

 Appliance Typically Covered?
 Notes